evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_N/_index.md

 Hyundai Ioniq 5 N has an all-wheel drive system supported by two motors, one on each axle.

-The  suspension has a fixed height and damping.
+The  suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 158 mm.

 ### Brakes